38

 What is an emulsion?

 An emulsion is a mix of two (or more) liquids that won't usually mix together.
 Why won't they usually mix?
-Because the molecules of each respective liquid prefer to stick together.
+Because the molecules of each respective liquid prefer to stay apart.

 For example, an oil and vinegar salad dressing is an emulsion.
 Think about how we make it.
 When we add the vinegar to the oil, they don't mix properly.
 In fact, they form two separate puddles...